-More information on the role of WIRO can be accessed at:
+More information on the role of WIRO can be accessed <HERE>.

 If you suffer from problems with your hearing and have ever worked in a noisy environment or around heavy machinery, you may be able to make a claim for hearing aids, and for any permanent hearing loss, even if you have left that employment.

-If you are injured at work and your injury doesn’t just result from your work, but also from failures in your employer’s work practices or systems, you may be able to make a claim for your past and future loss of earnings including loss of superannuation.
+If you are injured at work and your injury does not just result from your work, but also from failures in your employer’s work practices or systems, you may be able to make a claim for your past and future loss of earnings including loss of superannuation.

 If you have suffered injury due to another’s actions, or their failure to take actions in circumstances where they knew (or should have known) that their actions or failure might result in harm to others, you may be able to make a claim for your medical and out of pocket expenses, past and future loss of earnings, and the costs of obtaining care that you require or can no longer provide to others.